 How would you describe what you do to a 7-year-old?

-That is probably the sweetest answer I could possibly get.
-So, what motivated you to join Makmende, and how has your journey been so far?
+What motivated you to join Makmende, and how has your journey been so far?

 What project do you consider to be your best work in Makmende so far?
 Tell us something about it and why you choose it.